Comprehensive Guide to Types of Physical Media and Networking Cables

 Electronic semiconductor devices called photodiodes detect the light pulses and convert them to voltages.
 The laser light transmitted over fiber-optic cabling can damage the human eye.
 Care must be taken to avoid looking into the end of active optical fiber.
 Fiber-optic cables are mostly classified into two types:

-- Single-mode fiber (SMF): its core is very small and uses very expensive laser technology to send a single ray of light, as shown in Figure Popular, in long-distance situations spanning hundreds of kilometers, such as those required in long-haul telephony and cable TV applications.
-The following are single-mode cable characteristics.
+light, as shown in Figure Popular, in long-distance situations spanning hundreds of kilometers, such as those required in long-haul telephony and cable TV applications.
+The following are single-mode cable characteristics.- Small core

 - Less dispersion